aldrinbrillante/chat-bot/README.md

 main class: friday.py

-trial and error class: trial-error.py
+trial and error class: trial-error.py // was used throughout majority of the project for trial/error code purpsoes.

 ASSIGNMENT REQUIREMENTS: